Portal

 Ah......
 So you'd like to get Smart, huh?
 Now, to fellow Smartians the TV show Get Smart needs no introduction, but for the novice, however, an adequate explanation needs to be given.

-Get Smart is an American sitcom that ran from 1965 to 1970 during the turbulent Vietnam and Cold War era.
-This hilarious show was created by Mel Brooks (Blazing Saddles) and Buck Henry (Heaven Can Wait) to spoof the popular James Bond movies of that period.
-It starred the ever so funny and multi-talented former stand-up comedian Don Adams as bumbling, stumbling, spy, Maxwell Smart, Agent 86.
+It starred the ever so funny and multi-talented former stand-up comedian Don Adams as bumbling and stumbling spy Maxwell Smart, Agent 86.
 Max was assisted by a female agent known only as Agent 99.
 Later in the run of the series Max and 99 (who was played by the sultry and velvet-voiced Barbara Feldon) tied the knot and had children soon after.

-After winning it's final cluster of Emmys in 1969, Get Smart was canceled by NBC.
+After winning its final cluster of Emmys in 1969, Get Smart was canceled by NBC.
 CBS, seeing a golden opportunity in television programming, snatched the show and put it in their line up.
 It was in this season that Max and 99 had twins.
 This was also the last season for the original Get Smart series.
-(Hmmm seems that everything good broke up in 1970 -just take a peek at my Beatles page if you don't believe me) Get Smart was revamped, however, with a 1980 feature film called The Nude Bomb (it was also a box office bomb) and a TV reunion movie called Get Smart Again.
-In January of 1995, FOX aired a revised and short lived version of Get Smart.

 Get Smart has had a lasting influence on comedy and on TV up to the present.
 Sadly, the show is largely ignored and over looked.
 GS produced a load of clever catch-phrases (e.g. sorry about that; would you believe?; and missed it by that much) that are still being used in sitcoms today.